gbrock/laravel-pages/README.md

 A **domain** is a category of pages residing under a [slug](http://en.wikipedia.org/wiki/Semantic_URL#Slug) and optionally permitting only specific templates to be used for its pages.

+## Goals

-This project is under active development, but the goal is to:
+This project is under development, but the plan is to:

-1. Develop and document:
+1. Develop and document...
     * migrations
     * models
     * validators